bbauska/CS198.1x/readme.md

 These unspent transactions are UTXOs.

-So how do you spend your bitcoin, or “your UTXOs”?
+How do you spend your bitcoin, or “your UTXOs”?

 This is important: spending bitcoin is the act of redeeming previous outputs with a proof that you are the legitimate redeemer, and then specifying who can redeem the output you are now creating by encoding that person’s information in your transaction.